How will therapy work?

 What kinds of issue do I work with?

 I am most interested in the words you bring to talk about your life.
-However, to give an indication using words found in some places, I have worked the following sorts of areas:
+However, to give an indication using words found in some places, I have worked with people in the following sorts of areas:

 I hope this background is helpful.
 Please don't hesitate to get in touch if you would like more information.